Ushsishman/react-basics/README.md

 # Overview
 >
-This project made with react and tailwindcss.Its just basics
+This project made with react,tailwindcss,vitejs .Its just basics